 How to Become a Speech-Language Pathologist in Alabama

-You’ll be in good company among Alabama’s SLP professionals.
-Each year, the Speech and Hearing Association of Alabama (SHAA) recognizes exemplary individuals who have contributed to the discipline of communication sciences through clinical practice, teaching, research, administration and legislative activity.
+You’ll be in good company as part of Alabama’s SLP professional community.
+Each year, the Speech and Hearing Association of Alabama (SHAA) recognizes exemplary individuals who have contributed to advancing communication science through clinical practice, teaching, research, administration, and legislative activity.

 Featured Programs: